 Types of Immediate Annuities

-While immediate annuities describe when payouts begin, different subtypes describe how much money you can expect to receive from the insurance company each month or quarter.
+While immediate annuities describe when payouts begin, different subtypes describe how much money you can expect to receive from the insurance company during the payout phase.

 - Fixed immediate annuities offer predictable, stable payouts.
 Payments are static and don’t fluctuate from month to month.
 This is the most common type of immediate annuity.

 - Inflation-protected immediate annuities increase your payouts, usually yearly, at a fixed rate to keep pace with inflation.
 These increases are based on a predetermined formula and are often tied to changes in the consumer price index.
 However, this option tends to pay lower initial payouts compared to other types of annuities.